 A Fellow or Member (or Specialist Member working within their specialism) is likely be more equipped than a Licentiate to deal with more complex or more unusual exposure scenarios and be able to provide more bespoke control solutions.
-They should be able to provide a more strategic approach to health risk management.
-A Licentiate is more suited for routine transactional work, such as testing and monitoring.
+They should be able to provide a more strategic approach to health risk management, a Licentiate being more suitable for routine transactional work, such as monitoring.